Persists/classifaas-results/Peresentation_notes.md

 #### Slide 4: CPU identification across platforms

 - Before starting with the experimental results, its important to understand how we identify different cpu models across platforms.
-- Important practical challenge: platforms expose CPU identity differently
+- Important practical challenge: platforms abstract CPU identity differently
 - To extract CPU identity information, we relied on the information from the /proc/cpuinfo file - which is commonly available on linux based systems.
   - While Azure gives the full CPU model name, AWS and alibaba only give generic names, like intel xeon 2.5 ghz and gcp fully sets the name to unknown.
   - however for gcp we can make use of the model number to differentiate between cpu models.